Collecting Fishing Lures

 Thanks to the internet and reduced price of publishing there are now more books and resources available on this hobby than ever before.
 There are literally hundreds of books on the topics of fishing lures, reels, glass minnow traps, mechanical hooks, wooden lures, plastic lures, pre-1900 lures, catalogs and so on.
 My personal library is probably well over 100 books and growing and weekly I find myself wishing for new information I can not find.

 Don't fear though.
 To start you only need some general reference books and there are some good ones.
 I recommend one or two good all purpose books with many lure manufacturers in it.
 That way you have a good general knowledge base at your fingertips.
 Additionally maybe one lure company specific book depending on the direction of your first collection.
-For example if you plan to collect Creek Chub baits it would sense to Dr. Harold Smith's book on Creek Chub lures.
+For example if you plan to collect Creek Chub baits it would make sense to buy one of Dr. Harold Smith's books on Creek Chub lures.
 He is literally the expert in the field.

 I have put together a pretty good list to get you started.
 You can find that list here, on the "Collector Books" page.
 It has descriptions and links to some of the books that will help you get started.